User Facility COVID-19 Update

 Past status updates:

-As of June 20th, 2020, PARADIM facilities at Johns Hopkins University are available for fully remote work.
+As of June 20th, 2020, also PARADIM facilities at Johns Hopkins University are available for fully remote work.
 PARADIM Trainees will assist remote users in appropriate and efficient use of the facilities.
+Details of the current stage of reactivation of all PARADIM facilities can be found here.

 As of May 29th, 2020, PARADIM facilities at Cornell University started reactivation of our on-site research activities.
 Based on university regulations we will be starting with in-house and local users.
 External users from the wider PARADIM community, will be supported by PARADIM staff scientists though remote access and sample-by-Mail options.